smartcontractkit/ccip/core/scripts/ccip/liquiditymanager/README.md

-## Running the Rebalancer DON Locally
+## Running the Liquidity Manager DON Locally

 Start by cloning the chainlink CCIP repo and checking out the branch with the scripts: